Spectrum: The Best In Contemporary Fantastic Art

-Spectrum: The Best In Contemporary Fantastic Art is a large full color book series which showcases fantasy, science fiction, and horror-themed art in eight categories as selected by a rotating jury from an annual competition.
+Spectrum: The Best In Contemporary Fantastic Art is an American large full color book series which showcases fantasy, science fiction, and horror-themed art in eight categories as selected by a rotating jury from an annual competition.

 History

 Spectrum was initially conceived by Arnie Fenner and Cathy Fenner.
 Inspired by the popularity of Tomorrow and Beyond, an image anthology edited by Ian Summers in 1978, the annual publication from The Society of Illustrators, and with very successful exhibitions devoted to fantastic art at the New Britain Museum of American Art (1980), and at the Society of Illustrators (1984), the Fenners decided that a volume focusing on the popular genre was justified.

 A Call For Entries was mailed to the arts community and a jury of professional artists convened to make selections from the work submitted in Initially six categories: Advertising, Book, Comics, Editorial, Institutional, and Unpublished; the results appeared in the first full color book, Spectrum 1, published by Underwood Books in 1994.
 Later two additional categories were added: Dimensional and Concept Art.
 A new installment in the Spectrum series has appeared every year since.
 Underwood Books produced the first twenty volumes.